PattyFlowers/PattyFlowers.github.io/docs/_posts/2022-08-31-version-control.markdown

 *This is part of the content I learned during my first week of the Makers Academy Pre-course, and as such, writing this posts are a way of reviewing what I have learnt and hopefully helping other people which are also trying to get into the tech industry.*

+Close your eyes and imagine living in a videogame.
+You can save whenever you want and keep as many saved games as you desire if you prefer not to overwrite them.
+At some point, you have to fight a dragon that is several levels over you and after a couple of attacks **your character dies**.
+If you die on real life… well, that’s it, you do not get second chances, but if you had saved your game, **you could go back to where you were just before and try in a different way**.

 <p><img src="/assets/images/sigmund-By-tZImt0Ms-unsplash.jpg" alt="Game over by Sigmund" width="300"></p>

 That is more or less what version control does.
 You can save your work, and each time you save it, it creates a new **save point** that you can return to at a later point if you need it.
 You can also **carry on with different saved games simultaneously** to see how things would be if you did different things on each of them.
 Once you know which one you prefer, you can **either combine all of the different games** (called “branches”) you have saved to have a combination of all, with all the items you have acquired and all your achievements or just **opt to carry on with one of them**.
 But that is not all, it also allows you to **“play” remotely with other people on the same game and combine your efforts**.